cheddar-me/eyaml/README.md

 ### Rails

 `eyaml` comes with baked in Rails support.
-It will search for a secrets or credentials file in `config/`, decrypt, and load the first valid one it finds.
+It will search for a rails secrets or credentials file in `config/`, decrypt, and load the first valid one it finds.

+For this a public-private keyfile needs to be present, which you can generate with `eyaml keygen`.
+For a development/test environment you can keep this in your version control, but on production you want to take the proper precautions since this can contain your rails master key as well.

 Credential files have priority over secrets before rails 7.2:
 `credentials.{eyaml|eyml|ejson}` (e.g. `config/credentials.eyaml`) then `credentials.$env.{eyaml|eyml|ejson}` (e.g. `credentials.production.eyml`).
 Then if no credentials are found it will look for a secrets file: